-In a variety of industries such as manufacturing, warehousing, retail, transportation & logistics (T&L) and even healthcare, mobile computing is quickly becoming a strategy that allows companies to achieve greater worker productivity and a more favorable competitive position.
-The features available on mobile devices give users the flexibility to manage inventory more accurately, communicate more easily, access data on the fly, process orders faster and make deliveries quickly and efficiently.
+In industries such as manufacturing, warehousing, retail, transportation & logistics, and even healthcare, mobile computing allows companies to achieve greater worker productivity and a more favorable competitive position.
+The features available on mobile devices give users the flexibility to manage inventory more accurately, communicate more easily, access data on the fly, process orders faster, and make deliveries quickly and efficiently.

 For those who are using a mobile device today, chances are it runs applications that require Windows CE or Windows Mobile/Embedded Handheld OS.
 Microsoft has decided to EOL (end-of-life) these operating systems, and as such has already discontinued mainstream support and regular updates for Window CE, with all support ending in the year 2020.
 Because of the impending EOL of these platforms, many users are already making plans to migrate to handheld and hands-free devices with a more modern operating system: Android.

 There’s no doubt it’s a big undertaking to perform enterprise-wide upgrades; particularly when migrating to a totally different platform.
 New applications need to be written, workflow modifications may be necessary, and new devices have to be configured and deployed.
 Doing all of this on a tight timeline can be a daunting and costly task for any business.

 To alleviate some of the burdens on businesses, industry manufacturers are developing mobile computing devices that can operate on either Windows OR Android platforms.
 This strategy offers the flexibility to continue operating with legacy applications, all while making operational adjustments.
 Read more about the shift to Android in our recent blog.

 Choosing the Right Mobile Device for Your Industry